 - lukewarm sponge baths

-Most people diagnosed with severe encephalitis will experience at least one complication.
-These can include:
+Most people who are diagnosed with severe encephalitis will experience complications.
+Complications resulting from encephalitis can include:

 - loss of memory